mgrzeszczak/beyond-java-8/README.md

 # Beyond Java 8

-This is a curated list of language related (syntax, methods) features that are present if later versions of Java (beyond 8).
-Each feature will be provided with an example in a Spock-like assertion manner.
+This is an updated list of language related (syntax, methods) features that are present if later versions of Java (beyond 8).
+Each feature will be provided with an example (sometimes pseudo-code like).

 ## Java 9